-With respect to the impact of site-specific fertilizer recommendations on farmer behavior change and yields, the evidence is more mixed.
-Both treatment and control farmers received general agricultural advice via mobile phone.
-The treatment group received additional advice on nutrient management, and most farmers listened to those messages.
+We find mixed evidence on the utility of site-specific fertilizer recommendations.
 We find changes in self-reported fertilizer usage that are large within the context of the literature, but small relative to potential yield gains.
-Furthermore, neither noisy self-reported yields nor satellite data detect any yield gains from the intervention, perhaps in part because rainfall was particularly poor in our intervention year.
+Neither self-reported yields nor measured with satellite detect any yield gains from the intervention, possibly due to poor rainfall in the intervention year.